EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 The login path caches what the GUI renders and moves everything else behind it:

-- **One cache file.** `accountCache.json` on the account's local [disklet](#disklet) holds the account boot state and, per wallet, its name, fiat code, enabled tokens, last-known balances, receive addresses, `otherMethods` names, and public keys ([section 4.1.1](#411-cache-file)).
+- **Rows in the account database.** The account's encrypted transaction database holds the account boot state and, per wallet, its name, fiat code, enabled tokens, last-known balances, receive addresses, `otherMethods` names, and public keys ([section 4.1.1](#411-cache-file)).
-- **One read, one dispatch pair.** A bulk loader reads that file right after the plugins load and seeds Redux with two actions, one for the account and one carrying every wallet ([section 4.1.2](#412-load-path)).
+- **Two queries, one dispatch pair.** Right after the plugins load and the database opens, the login reads the account's rows and then every wallet's, and seeds Redux with two actions, one for the account and one carrying every wallet ([section 4.1.2](#412-load-path)).
 The account repo sync and the authoritative file loads run deferred behind the emit.
 - **A gate that no longer waits for engines.** The `walletApi` gate drops its `engine != null` condition.
 A wallet object emits as soon as its state is in Redux ([section 4.1.3](#413-gate-change)).
 - **The engine as an awaitable dependency.** `makeCurrencyWalletApi` loses its `engine` and `tools` constructor parameters; methods that need them await internal waiters, and methods that read Redux are unchanged because the cache seeded that Redux ([section 4.1.4](#414-makecurrencywalletapi-changes)).
-- **One writer.** A single throttled account-level saver owns the file.
-One sync window costs one write, however many wallets changed ([section 4.1.5](#415-save-path)).
+- **One writer.** A single throttled account-level saver owns the rows, and writes only the rows that changed, in one transaction ([section 4.1.5](#415-save-path)).
 - **A queue in front of engine startup.** Engine creation drains 8 wallets at a time, with the wallet the user opened moved to the front ([section 6](#6-phase-history-and-709-disposition)).

 The wallet object is created once and never replaced.
 When the engine lands, the same object starts answering engine-backed calls. [yaob](#yaob) reference stability is preserved by construction: the [pixie](#pixie) output map and the `walletApi` object are the same ones master already uses.